-The Critter Comfort Cottage (C3) competition is a real-world, engineering and communications challenge for middle (6-8 grades) and high school students (9-12 grades), which showcases energy efficient building design and construction.
+The Critter Comfort Cottage (C3) competition is a real-world, engineering and communications challenge for elementary (4 - 6 grades), middle (7 & 8 grades) and high school students (9-12 grades), which showcases energy efficient building design and construction.

 The purpose of this Science, Technology, Engineering and Mathematics (STEM) competition is to utilize energy-efficient and green building design and construction techniques to create the most cost-effective, comfortable “home” for a critter.
 The engineering, design and construction team must also create a communication and marketing component which effectively describes the features and benefits of their Comfort Cottage for the critter they have selected.
 A critter in this context is considered to be any living creature, such as a mammal, bird, fish, insect, arachnid, amphibian or reptile.